 Your source for the best Quebec Lobster

-Quebec lobster fishing in the Gaspé areas 20A and 20B is underway!
-The cages are already in the water and we anticipate the first arrivals at the beginning of the first week of May 2022.
+Quebec lobster season is underway!
+The cages are already in the water and we anticipate the first arrivals on Thursday May 11th 2023.

 Why the delay between the opening of the fishing and the arrival in store?
 This is because lobster must be conditioned and purged in tanks after being caught, for a minimum of 48 hours, to ensure its quality before it can be sold for consumption.

 Our live lobster is coming several times a week from Gaspé, Anticosti Island or the Magdalen Islands during the season, regions with the best lobsters in the world.

 In our tanks you will only find live lobsters with hard shells, size 1.5lbs and more.
 No soft or small lobsters!